LEADING OFF: A’s thump Tigers, Sale starts, Callaway cloud?

 RE-SALE

 Red Sox ace Chris Sale starts for the first time since striking out 17 in just seven innings against Colorado.
-He’ll face hard-hitting Houston at Fenway Park.
+He’ll face the hard-hitting Houston Astros, who have won 10 in a row, at Fenway Park.

 Sale (1-5, 4.24 ERA) looks to continue his stellar revival after a rough start this year.
 After opening the season 0-5 with a 6.30 ERA in six starts, he has a 1.29 ERA in three starts in May.